 Most aspiring food truck vendors imagine creating a truck that will feed and entertain their local community.
 Some vendors are lured by the joy of cooking, others are simply looking to get rich.
 Here’s the problem; just because you have experience working the line of a restaurant or have an awesome recipe for cupcakes, doesn’t guarantee that you’ll be able to take the heat on those days when your cooking staff calls in sick or the truck breaks down.
 So when shouldn’t you start a food truck business?

-Despite the fact that starting a food truck business can be a tough road to travel, there appears to be no stopping some.
-So if you are one of the unstoppable here are 10 reasons that might make you want to reconsider.
+Despite the fact that to start a food truck business can be a tough road to travel, there appears to be no stopping some.
+So if you are one of the unstoppable…

 Not A Get Rich Scheme

 People think that if they open a food truck, they will immediately begin drawing a paycheck.
 But unless you are actually doing the cooking, managing the accounting, working the service window, don’t expect a check at the beginning.